DANGEROUS DRUG INTERACTIONS

 • Moderate — requires monitoring

-• Low — minimal risk, worth being aware
+• Low — minimal risk, but worth being aware of

 The 10 Most Common Dangerous Interactions at Home